NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 Additionally, you need to specify a password for this user.
 For the purpose of demonstration only, we use specify an insecure, plain text password by adding the `initialPassword` option to the user configuration:[^password]

+[^password]: Warning: Do not use plain text passwords outside of this example unless you know what you are doing.
+See [`initialHashedPassword`] or [`ssh.authorizedKeys`] for more secure alternatives.

 ```nix
 initialPassword = "testpw";
 ```

 The complete `configuration.nix` file now looks like this:

 ```nix
 { config, pkgs, ... }:
 {